 A realistic though relaxed effort to record story, place, and memory remains crucial to each narrator’s sense of past, present, and future storytelling.
-To perform memory during audio recording starts with keystone interview questions to help encourage memory recall: the speakers speak, the listeners listen and inquire further, and stories unfolds in the time it takes for conversation over coffee.
+To perform memory during audio recording starts with keystone interview questions to help encourage memory recall: the speakers speak, the listeners listen and inquire further, and stories unfold in the time it takes for conversation over coffee.

-For instance, digital recordings –– later reproduced via sound to listener, researcher, and audience –– create viable potentials for learning across the connected globe, and perhaps with spoken insights particular to each new shared community narrative.
+For instance, digital recordings –– later reproduced via sound to listener, researcher, and audience –– create viable potentials for learning across the connected globe, and perhaps with spoken insight particular to each new shared community narrative.

 Without narrators, access does not exist.